 Keeping in mind this is a blog for Cape Cod and New England weddings—the most popular dates for this region are Saturdays in September.
 Followed by June, May, and October.

-Most vendors are already fully booked for 2022 so if you haven’t been thinking ahead, I am so sorry to tell you that you’re already behind the ball on this.
-But that’s REALLY good to know because you don’t want to be the couple scrambling for a videographer three months before your wedding.
+Most vendors are already fully booked for 2023 so if you haven’t been thinking ahead, I am so sorry to tell you that you’re already behind the ball on this.
+But that’s REALLY good to know because you don’t want to be the couple scrambling for a videographer 2 months before your wedding.

 Couples who consider their wedding video to be a top priority believe it’s critical to book the RIGHT videographer.
 Booking 18 months in advance is recommended when you want to lock in that special crew.